Rush (wrestler): All Elite Wrestling / Return to ROH (2022–present)

 On March 31, 2023 at Supercard of Honor, Rush and Dralístico took part in a "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, which was won by the Lucha Brothers.
 On July 24, 2023, Rush announced that he re-signed with AEW.
 On November 18 at Full Gear, Rush with his stablemate and brother Dralístico competed in a four-way tag team ladder match for the AEW World Tag Team Championship, but failed to win.
 On November 22, Rush was announced as a participant in the very first Continental Classic, where he was placed in the Gold block.
 Rush finished with a total of 6 points and failed to advance to the semi-finals.

 On January 4, 2024, Rush revealed he had suffered a torn hamstring during the Continental Classic and would be out of action.
 Rush returned from injury on the April 27 episode of AEW Collision, defeating Martin Stone in a squash match.
 In the summer, Rush briefly joined the Don Callis Family, but would quickly rejoin LFI with Dralístico and newest member The Beast Mortos at the Collision edition of Grand Slam on September 28.
 On August 29, 2025 at Death Before Dishonor, Rush teamed with newest LFI member Sammy Guevara to defeat The Outrunners (Turbo Floyd and Truth Magnum) to win the vacant ROH World Tag Team Championships.
+On November 28, Rush and Guevara were forced to vacate their titles due to Rush suffering a knee injury, ending their reign at 91 days.